 Three obstacles in front of each other

 In the next example, there are three obstacles in front of each other with different velocities (the first obstacle is static, and the others are moving).
 Figure 13 shows the velocity selection of the VO method next to the first obstacle, and Figure 14 presents the velocity selection next to the second obstacle.
-It can be seen that a further velocity component will be selected at the second obstacle, because it has a higher velocity.
+It can be seen that a further velocity component is selected at the second obstacle because it has a higher velocity.